Upadhyay123a/streampulse-backend/README.md

 ```

 Each analytics module:

-- Works independently
+* Is stateful
-- Can be added/removed without affecting others
+* Operates on live streams
-- Receives data in real time
+* Can be added/removed dynamically
-- Emits structured results
+* Emits structured results

-This design mirrors **professional stream processing engines**.
+This mirrors professional stream engines (Flink, Spark Streaming — simplified).

 ---

 ### 3️⃣ Data Source Agnostic

-StreamPulse does **not** assume any data type.
+StreamPulse does **not assume any domain**.

 Supported examples:

-- IoT sensors
+* IoT sensor readings
-- Financial ticks
+* Financial tick data
-- Application logs
+* Application logs
-- Game events
+* Game events
-- System metrics
+* System metrics

-Anything that can be converted into a `DataPoint` can be analyzed.
+Anything convertible into a `DataPoint` can be analyzed.

 ---